CaNS-World/CaNS/README.md

 **[26/03/2026]:** We have extended the I/O capabilities of CaNS for checkpointing and data visualization of structured subset outputs, and added support for two new backends that enable data compression: HDF5 and ADIOS2.
 See the updated [`docs/INFO_INPUT.md`](docs/INFO_INPUT.md) and [`docs/INFO_VISU.md`](docs/INFO_VISU.md) for more details.

-**[06/08/2025]:** An OpenMP GPU backend is available in the [`openmp-port` branch](https://github.com/CaNS-World/CaNS/tree/openmp-port).
-See that branch for the corresponding implementation updates and GPU-backend compilation details.
+**[11/08/2025]:** Support for an OpenMP GPU backend is available.
+See the updated [`docs/INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.
+Note: OpenMP support for shared-memory parallelization on multiple CPUs is not supported anymore.

 **[06/08/2025]:** Support for running on AMD-based supercomputers and a new GPU communication backend are available!
 CaNS has been ported to other platforms using HIP, thanks to the recently developed [diezDecomp library](https://github.com/Rafael10Diez/diezDecomp).
 See the updated [`docs/INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.